Qabel/qabel.github.io/Qabel-Client-Configuration.md

 #### Accounts

-The item "accounts" include an array of account setting structure
+The item "accounts" includes an array of account settings structures

 Summary